 The hard problem of consciousness formulated by Chalmers in 1996 deals with the issue of how to explain a state of phenomenal consciousness in terms of the neurological basis (Dennett, 2004:375).
 Access Consciousness (A- consciousness) is the phenomenon whereby information in our mind is accessible for verbal report, reasoning and the control of behaviour.
-So when we perceive, information about what we perceive is often access conscious, when we remember information about the past, such as something learnt in the past, it is often access conscious.
-In Chalmers' opinion, access consciousness is less mysterious than phenomenal consciousness.
+So when we perceive, information about what we perceive is often access consciousness is less mysterious than phenomenal consciousness.
 This is why it is believed to pose one of the easy problems of consciousness.

-Phenomenal Consciousness on the other hand is simply the consciousness associated with experience (Block 2004).
+Phenomenal Consciousness on the other hand is simply the consciousness associated with experience (Block, 2004).
 It is moving, coloured forms, sound, sensations, emotions and feelings with our bodies and responses at the centre.
 These experiences considered independently of any impact on behaviour are called Qualia.
 The hard problem of consciousness as formulated by David Chalmers in 1966 deals with the issue of "how to explain a state of phenomenal consciousness in terms of its neurological basis (Dennett, 2004:375).